Shanghai: Parks and resorts

 Shanghai has an extensive public park system; by 2022, the city had 670 parks, of which 281 had free admission, and the per capita park area was 9 m2.
 The largest park in Shanghai is Century Park in Pudong.

 The People's Square park, located in the heart of downtown Shanghai, is known for its proximity to other major landmarks in the city.
 Fuxing Park, located in the former French Concession, features formal French-style gardens and is surrounded by high-end bars and cafes.
 Lu Xun Park in Hongkou is named after writer Lu Xun, whose tomb is located within the park.
 Zhongshan Park, in western central Shanghai, contains a monument of Chopin, the tallest statue dedicated to the composer in the world.
 The park features sakura and peony gardens and a 150-year-old platanus.

-Shanghai Botanical Garden is located 12 km southwest of the city center and established in 1978.
+Shanghai Botanical Garden is located 12 km southwest of the city centre and established in 1978.
 In 2011, the largest botanical garden in Shanghai—Shanghai Chen Shan Botanical Garden—opened in Songjiang District.
 The Shanghai Disney Resort opened in 2016, featuring a castle that is the biggest among Disney's resorts.